cyralinc/terraform-provider-cyral/docs/resources/policy_rule.md

 - `updates` - (Optional) A contexted rule for accesses of the type `update`.
 - `deletes` - (Optional) A contexted rule for accesses of the type `delete`.
 - `hosts` - (Optional) Hosts specification that limits access to only those users connecting from a certain network location.
-- `rate_limit` - (Optional) Rate Limit specifies the limit of calls that a user can make within a given time period.

   > Notes:
   >